leperas/Multi-Angle-Mie-Droplet-Sizing/README.txt

 I am not a programmer, but I wrote these Matlab routines as part of my phd project; suggestions and improvements are welcome.
 ----------------
 VERSIONS and BRANCHES
--- Databases:  I will keep a copy of any databases I generate updated in the download section.

--- Master: This is the Repo; there may be many other branches but Master should contain the latest working version of everything, EXCEPT you must download the scattering coeffcient database files separately and unzip them into the ./multi_angle_mie_sizing/databases directory.
+-- Master: This is the Repo you want; there may be many other branches but Master should contain the latest working version of everything, EXCEPT you must download the scattering coeffcient database files separately and unzip them into the ./multi_angle_mie_sizing/database_files directory.
+I will keep a copy of any databases I generate updated in the download section.
+These are NOT part of the Repo.

 -- Version 1 - Tag: dissertation

-The Repo TAG "dissertation" should take you back to the original commit of the dissertation version of all the routines.
-But the simplest way to get started is just download the package.
+The Repo TAG "dissertation" should take you back to the original commit of the dissertation version of all the routines, if for some reason you would want that (you don't).
+But the simplest way to get started IS to just download the tar.bz2 package.
 All the files referenced within the dissertation are contained within multi-angle-mie-sizing_v1.tar.bz2.
 These will not change or be updated.
 This will maintain consistancy with the original dissertation document.
 This package is available in the download section.
-Put this file to it's own directory and run:
+To install, put this file into it's own directory and run:

 tar -jxf multi-angle-mie-sizing_v1.tar.bz2